Fred Basset by Alex Graham for May 28, 2011

 20. Missing large

-hushpupdunn about 13 years ago
+hushpupdunn over 13 years ago

 Well, they call a pack of cigarettes in England fags!
 You’d never know we both speak the same language.